nicolaisguevara/data-science-notebook/cran/README.md

 - \{DMwR\}: Data Mining with R
 - \{HSAUR\}: A Handbook of Statistical Analyses Using R
 - \{KernSmooth\}: KernKernel Smoothing
+- \{bootstrap\}: Functions for the Book "An Introduction to the Bootstrap"

 ### CRAN Task Views